- What is the difference between official, community and spin-offs?

 Manjaro is open source and distributed on GPL license but what is a GPL license?

-That essentially means - you can redistribute any and all parts of Manjaro under the same or a more permissive license.
+That essentially means - you can redistribute any and all parts of Manjaro under the same license.

 This freedom makes it possible for any user to create a spin of Manjaro, modifying it for a specific purpose, adding/removing tools and release it to a public audience.